- Parks are open from sunrise to sunset. After dusk, you must have a permit or risk being fined.

-More than 50 families have already planted the living memorial gift of a tree or shrub in the park system.
+More than 90 families have already planted the living memorial gift of a tree or shrub in the park system.
 These trees commemorate a special occasion, family celebration, or honor the memory of a loved one.
 If you enjoy a particular park and wish to place a lasting gift to a family member, friend or pet, either living or deceased, consider donating a tree to the community.
-If you wish to make a tree donation, simply download the form from the township website or call the office and speak with Karen.
+If you wish to make a tree donation, simply download the form from the township website or call the office.
 Several options are available.
 Memorial trees are installed in early March or after October 15th.

 VANDALISM – It Hurts Everyone

-With so many people using our parks, we hope to see a reduction this year in the amount of vandalism in the parks.
+Even though we have many people using our parks, we saw an uptick in the amount of vandalism in the parks.
 Already Munro, Szymanek and WCP have been affected by useless damage.
 Instead of spending tax dollars to improve the parks, we are constantly trying to stay ahead of the repair & replacement costs which have resulted from break-ins, arson and general building & equipment vandalism.